Cereal business this time guys.

 In the last year we’ve heard a lot about Western vs. Eastern design philosophy, how many times have you seen the comments section of an article devolve into “Yawn, another pretty boy with ridiculous hair and a massive sword” and then “At least it’s better than another buzz cut marine killing everything with his massive gun”.
 And while there’s certainly a lot to be said about both sides approach to game design I want to talk about something slightly different.
 Specifically, publishers attempts to appeal to each market.
+Japan got one version, we got the other, I’m not sure what these guys are doing with their market research but something tells me it could be money better spent elsewhere.

-Over the course of the last few years we’ve seen examples of Japanese publishers altering a games content for its western release or cutting it out all together in some cases.
-Yakuza 3 had to cut content due to “time constraints” and chose what they thought western gamers wouldn’t miss or wouldn’t “get”.
+had to cut content due to “time constraints” and chose what they thought western gamers wouldn’t miss or wouldn’t “get”.
 Some of it was understandable (most of us wouldn’t get a quiz about Japanese history), some of it less so (everybody gets having drinks with hot girls).

 Personally I’m not sure I buy the whole “time constraints” thing, this game came out in the same week as Final Fantasy XIII, were SEGA really in that much of a rush to send it out to die?
 It just seemed strange for a game so steeped in Japanese culture, to the point of keeping the original voice track, using English subtitles and keeping tons product placement for things we’ve likely never heard of, to suddenly decide something is “too Japanese”, but I’m trailing off here.